falkirks/JavaProblems/Hangman/README.md

 ### The GUI

 Hangman is bundled with standard GUI components in the `gui` package.
-For even greater convenience, Hangman comes with many game "modes" which act as clients to the cheating player, one of these utilizes the GUI package.
+For even greater convenience, Hangman comes with game "modes" which act as clients to the cheating player, one of these utilizes the GUI package.